dsarrut/OLD-gam-g4/readme.md

 - The folder `gam-g4/g4_bindings` contains C++ source code that maps some Geant4 classes into a Python module.
 - The folder `gam-g4/gam_lib` contains additional C++ classes that extends Geant4 functionalities (also mapped to Python).

-At the end of the compilation process a single Python module is available, named `gam-g4` and is ready to use from the Python side via the `gam` python module: https://github.com/dsarrut/gam-gam
+At the end of the compilation process a single Python module is available, named `gam-g4` and is ready to use from the Python side via the `gam-gate` python module: https://github.com/dsarrut/gam-gate

 # How to install ?

 Note1: the following installation is for developers.
-For user, a simple `pip install gam` will be sufficient.
+For user, a simple `pip install gam-gate` will be sufficient.

 Note2: the process will be simplified.